 Resolving Conflict in Healthcare

-Wayne State University's Labor@Wayne and Mike Ilitch School of Business will present a full-day, interactive seminar, "Resolving Conflict in Healthcare," in fall 2017.
+Wayne State University's Mike Ilitch School of Business will present a full-day, interactive seminar, "Resolving Conflict in Healthcare," on Thursday, Oct.
+19, 2017.
 The event is organized by Professor Marick Masters.

 "Resolving Conflict in Healthcare" consists of lecture, discussions and small group exercises on the following topics: